cert-manager/aws-privateca-issuer/README.md

 this check by supplying the command line flag `-disable-approved-check` to the Issuer Deployment.

+Please note that if you are using [KIAM](https://github.com/uswitch/kiam) for authentication, this plugin has been tested on KIAM v4.0.
+[IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) is also tested and supported.

 ## Running the tests

 Running ```make test``` will run the written unit test